Third force (1996 Russian presidential election): Winter 1996

 On January 27, 1996, in his speech officially accepting Yabloko's nomination, Yavlinsky included overtures to Lebed.
 Yavlinsky stated that discussions about forming a coalition were underway with both Yegor Gaidar's party Democratic Choice of Russia and Lebed's party Congress of Russian Communities.
 At the time, Sergei Kovalev, a former Yeltsin ally who had recently sided as a strong critic of the president, remarked that Yavlkinsky's proposal for a coalition with Congress of Russian Communities was a risky proposition.

 At the same time, Ella Pamfilova (Duma deputy and the head of the Common Cause bloc) sought to convene a congress of all rightist, right-of-center and centrist parties and movements in order to nominate a united democratic candidate for president.
 The congress was to form a coalition consisting of groups from as far left as the Women of Russia and the Russian Union of Industrialists and Entrepreneurs to groups as far right as Democratic Choice of Russia.
 Pamfilova argued for such unification, stating, "The Communists are uniting; Zhirinovskyites have rallied to the party of power.
 Our only possible option today is to unite."
 Pamfilova claimed to have heard interest from both Yavlinsky and Gaidar.

 The central issue that arose in negotiations for forming a third-force coalition between Lebed, Yavlinsky, and Fyodorov was determining which two would withdraw from the race to support the other.
 Each believed that they would be the strongest candidate.
 Proponents of a third force coalition discussed a number of means of deciding this, including holding a primary election or selecting the candidate with the highest public opinion ratings.
 However, none of these satisfied all three candidates.
 Efforts at negotiating stalled by early March, unable to agree on either a leader or a platform.
 They also lost some members, such as Alexander Rutskoy, to the Communists.
 A smaller group of leaders from that effort later regrouped to form a new third force group and hold new negotiations.
-This group consisted of Lebed, Svyatslav, Federov, and Yavlinsky.
+This group consisted of Lebed, Svyatoslav Fyodorov, and Yavlinsky.